 The increase in coal prices is global and beyond the Government`s control.
 Moreover, not just in Malaysia but also globally, all electricity generation sectors are under pressure due to the increase in fuel costs.

-The calculation and methodology of the ICPT mechanism are determined by Suruhanjaya Tenaga (ST) and are subject to the Government’s approval on a 6-monthly basis.
+The calculation and methodology of the ICPT mechanism are determined by the Energy Commission (Suruhanjaya Tenaga) and are subject to the Government’s approval on a 6-monthly basis

 There are two key components in the ICPT mechanism:

-The ICPT is calculated based on an estimated actual fuel cost and generation-related costs for a particular six (6) months period against the corresponding baseline costs in the Base Tariff.
+The ICPT is calculated based on an estimated actual fuel cost and generation-related costs for a particular six-month period against the corresponding baseline costs in the Base Tariff.

 No. The ICPT charge on your electricity bill may differ from your neighbours as the ICPT charges depend on your energy consumption (kWh) in a month.
 Therefore, this amount varies from one customer to another as well as from month to month, depending on the energy consumed.